Generalelite17/Stock-Price-Prediction/README.md

 Example output on dummy data:
 - **Accuracy:** ~73%
 - **Confusion Matrix & Classification Report:** Displayed in the console and as a plot.

+Example Output on Real Data:
+- **Accuracy:** ~75%

+Confusion Matrix & Classification Report:
+- The confusion matrix and classification report are displayed both in the console and as a plot.
+For example, you might observe that:
+- The Down class has high recall (e.g., 0.75–0.99).
+- The Up class shows very low recall (e.g., 0.00–0.14) and an F1-score near 0.
+- This suggests that while overall accuracy is around 75%, the model is biased toward predicting the "Down" class.

+Potential Issues:

+- **Class Imbalance:** The target distribution (e.g., 901 Down vs. 343 Up) can cause the model to favor the majority class, leading to poor performance for the "Up" class.
+- **Target Definition:** The binary target (1 if next-day closing price increases by at least 1%, else 0) might capture noise or fail to effectively differentiate meaningful upward moves.
+- **Feature Informativeness:** The current technical indicators may not be sufficient for the model to reliably predict upward movements.

 ---